Weatheradio Canada: Frequencies

+At selected locations, low power broadcasts without the alert tone are transmitted on the regular FM or AM band.
+A Weatheradio receiver is not required to hear these broadcasts.

 Programming

 Weather information is broadcast in both official languages which is English first then French.
 Prior to June 2021, broadcasts in Quebec were in the opposite order.
 The language order became uniform after new systems were installed.
 Weather alert broadcasts are inserted within the normal playlist, and are available in both official languages.
 Wind and wave marine forecasts are broadcast on a regular basis on transmitters located near marine zones.
 However, these and other forms of marine forecasts are more conveniently broadcast on the marine frequency, which is not available on most weather radios.
 One requires a special receiver capable of receiving the marine frequency, which varies by province.
 Weather broadcasts also include the UV index for the forecast day, and for the following day during the UV index season.
 The index runs from 1 (low) to 11+ (extreme).
 The air quality health index forecast is broadcast at the end of the broadcast cycle for cities in the station's service area.